vegaprotocol/networks/README.md

 ```

 The block height will start to incremement before the restore transaction has been executed, but the Vega application will ignore all transactions until the checkpoint has been restored.

+### Checkpoint Data

+Checkpoints contain the following data:

+* Assets (pending and active)
+* Collateral (total balance per party/asset)
+* Network parameters (all of them, key-value)
+* Governance (enacted proposals only, on restore, these proposals will get enacted unless between the checkpoint being created and restored, some proposals have expired)
+* Epoch: The current epoch
+* Delegation (active and pending delegation actions)